terra-campaigns/unsettled/directory/Perdut/Nyx.md

 {% comment %}
 `=map(this.images, (x) => "![im|200](" + x + ")")`
 {% endcomment %}

+> You found a Tiny Crystal Prism (petty) buried in the dirt.
+When held up to the light, it shows visions of an unknown location deep within the Wood.
+Sometimes, you feel a presence looking back at you.

 You have a Stout Physique, Tanned Skin, and Filthy Hair.
 Your Face is Square, your Speech Squeaky.
 You have Elegant Clothing.
 You are Merciful and Greedy.
 You are 32 years old.